 Each school in Helsinki has a school-specific curriculum, which describes the principles of schoolwork and the special emphases of the school.
 You can browse Helsinki schools' curricula online at ops.edu.hel.fi.
 Please note that the site is currently available in Finnish and Swedish only.

-Learning occurs in all spaces in the school and its immediate environment, as well as in the City of Helsinki, with the help of technology.
-The goal of the teaching is to develop the child’s broad-based competence and skills needed in the future.
+Learning takes place in all spaces in the school and its immediate environment, as well as in the whole of the City of Helsinki.
+The goal of the teaching is to develop the child’s cross-curricular competence and skills needed in the future.

 Each child will study at least two long-term, cross-subject and phenomenon-based entities during the school year.
-Phenomenon-based studies are studies where pupils examine real-world phenomena across school subjects.
+Phenomenon-based learning means examining real-world phenomena from a multiple school subjects' point of view.
 Pupils are encouraged to discuss, inquire and question things.

 Weekly school hours

-In grades 1 to 2, pupils receive teaching for a minimum of 19 hours a week.
-The number of hours is increased throughout the duration of comprehensive education so that on grades 7 to 9, the pupils have a minimum of 30 hours of lessons.
-A school may decide on weekly hours that exceed the minimum in its curriculum.
+In grades 1 to 2, pupils receive a minimum of 21 hours of teaching a week.
+The number of hours is increased throughout the duration of comprehensive education so that in grades 7 to 9, the pupils have a minimum of 30 hours of lessons.
+A school might have a fixed number of weekly hours that exceed the minimum in its curriculum.